alanm31/FNF-Porting-Stuff/README.md

 #if android || FlxG.android.justReleased.BACK #end
 ```

-9. sys.FileSystem and sys.io.File
+9. On sys.FileSystem and sys.io.File

-this is not working in your game storage but on phone storage will work with this
+this is not working with app storage but on phone storage it will work with this

 ```haxe
 SUtil.getPath() +
 ```
-this will make the game to use the phone storage
+this will make the game use the phone storage
 but you will have to add one thing in Your source

 in Main.hx before